stevehemingway/stevehemingway.github.io/content/Trading/October/13_october.md

 The NDX is going parabolic again.
 It's hard to know why, but a big factor must be $AAPL's reveal of its 5G phones.
 Apple is an extraordinary company.
-It is an object lesson in how good investor relations and marketing generally, and massive share buybacks, can totally nullify any ability to maintain a technological lead.
+It is an object lesson in how good investor relations and marketing generally, and massive share buybacks, can totally neutralize Apple's failure to innovate technologically for the last thirteen years.

 # Today